Australia Day 2017

 The City of Sydney's role

-The City of Sydney places great importance on Australian citizenship and hosts large ceremonies each month for local residents who have been approved to become Australian citizens by DIAC.
-The Lord Mayor of Sydney oversees the ceremonies.
+The City of Sydney places great importance on Australian citizenship and hosts large ceremonies each month for local residents who have been approved to become Australian citizens by the Department of Immigration and Border Protection.
+The Lord Mayor of Sydney conducts the ceremonies.

-Please note that the City of Sydney does not process applications and our staff are not involved in any decision making at all.
+Please note: The City of Sydney does not process applications and our staff are not involved in any decision making at all.
 We don't even decide which ceremony you will attend.
-All of these decisions are made by DIAC.
-If you have any questions about your application, call the DIAC Citizenship Information Line on 13 18 80.
+All of these decisions are made by the Department of Immigration and Border Protection.
+If you have any questions about your application, contact the Department of Immigration and Border Protection or phone the Citizenship Information Line on 13 18 80.

 Dates are subject to change.